-United Nations Special Rapporteur on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health
+United Nations Special Rapporteur on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health teur on the Right to Health.

 Dainius Pūras is Professor and Head of the Centre of Child Psychiatry and Social Paediatrics at Vilnius University, Lithuania.